llnl/axom/src/examples/shaping_tutorial/lesson_02/README.md

 ## Summary and next steps

 In this lesson, we introduced Axom's Inlet component as a way of defining and validating structured input for simulations.
-And demonstrated how we can use this to read in mesh metadata for our Cartesian meshes.
-We also extended the example to work with 2D or 3D input in different format (YAML or Lua).
+We also demonstrated how we can use this to read in mesh metadata for our Cartesian meshes and extended the example to work with 2D or 3D input in different format (YAML or Lua).

 In the next lesson, we will introduce Axom's Klee component which is built on top of Inlet and allows users to specify geometric input for multimaterial simulations.